-- 8. Part 1, Clause 5 of the Christchurch City Council Traffic Parking Bylaw 2008 provides the Council with the authority to install parking restrictions by resolution. - 9.
-The community boards have delegated authority from the Council to exercise the delegations as set out in the Register of Delegations.
-The list of delegations for the community boards includes the resolution of parking restrictions. - 10.
-The installation of any parking restriction signs and/or markings must comply with the Land Transport Rule Traffic Control Devices 2004.
+- 10. Part 1, Clause 5 of the Christchurch City Council Traffic and Parking Bylaw 2008 provides the Council with the authority to install parking restrictions by resolution. - 11.
+The Community Boards have delegated authority from the Council to exercise the delegations as set out in the Register of Delegations.
+The list of delegations for the Community Boards includes the resolution of parking restrictions and traffic control devices. - 12.
+The installation of any signs and/or markings associated with traffic control devices must comply with the Land Transport Rule: Traffic Control Devices 2004.